rodgeTech/rodgeTech/README.md

 I'm a full stack developer with a burning 🔥 passion for all things tech and coding.

-👉 Don't forget to checkout our local [coding club](https://belizecodingclub.org/).
-We look forward to meeting you!
-If you're interested please feel free to join our [discord group](https://discord.gg/RWAc3kcZVq)
+Also don't forget to checkout our local 🇧🇿 [coding club](https://belizecodingclub.org/).
+And if you're interested please feel free to join our [discord group](https://discord.gg/RWAc3kcZVq) - we look forward to meeting yo!

 <!--
 **luisrodge/luisrodge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.